How can you increase the sustainability of a chemical process? How can you make biodiesel from the Jatropha plant?

 These are some of the interesting questions you will be able to answer once you have completed the Master's degree programme in Chemical Engineering in Groningen.
-Groningen offers a Master's degree programme for students who already have a solid background in chemistry, and who are eager to expand their knowledge and experience.
+The two-year programme offers a core programme and then the choice between four specialisations: Advanced Process Technology, Bio-based Products, Industrial Catalysts and Polymeric Products.

 The teaching style at the university far exceeds my expectations